cobwebos/docs/articles/media-services/previous/migrate-azure-media-encoder.md

 ---
-title: 从 Azure 媒体编码器迁移到 Media Encoder Standard | Microsoft Docs
+title: Migrate from Azure Media Encoder to Media Encoder Standard | Microsoft Docs
-description: 本主题介绍如何从 Azure 媒体编码器迁移到 Media Encoder Standard 媒体处理器。
+description: This topic discusses how to migrate from Azure Media Encoder to the Media Encoder Standard media processor.
 services: media-services
 documentationcenter: ''
 author: juliako